Skip to main content

 Profile

-Dr Violeta Moreno-Lax is Full Professor of Law, specialising in international and EU law at the intersection with migration, border violence, and security.
-She is the founder of the Immigration Law programme and founder and director of the Centre for the Study of Borders, Migration and Law: (B)OrderS.
-She has also co-founded and served as inaugural co-director of the Centre for European and International Legal Affairs (2014-18).
-She is also Visiting Professor at the College of Europe, where she teaches a course on the EU’s Area of Freedom, Security and Justice: Internal and External Aspects; Legal Adviser and member of the Legal Action Committee of the Global Legal Action Network (GLAN), leading on strategic litigation in the area of border violence and migration; and founder and coordinator of the SAROBMED: The Search and Rescue Observatory for the Mediterranean, a multi-disciplinary, multi-stakeholder, award-winning consortium documenting and analysing human rights violations at sea occurring during interdiction/rescue operations.
-Professor Moreno-Lax also serves as Co-Chair of The European Law Observatory; as a member of the Advisory Board of Equal Rights Beyond Borders; as a member of the Steering Committee of the Migration and Law Network, and has been Senior Research Associate of the Refugee Law Initiative of the University of London since 2018.
-As an internationally recognised expert in EU and international refugee and migration law, she regularly consults for the EU institutions and other organisations worldwide.
+Professor Violeta Moreno-Lax is Full Professor of Law (on special leave), specialising in international and EU law at the intersection with migration, border violence, and security.
+She is the founder of the Immigration Law programme and the founder and inaugural director of the interdisciplinary Centre for the Legal Study of Borders, Migration and Displacement: (B)OrderS.
+At Queen Mary, she has equally co-founded and served as inaugural co-director of the Centre for European and International Legal Affairs (CEILA) (2014-18).
+Professor Moreno-Lax is also Visiting Professor at the College of Europe, where she teaches a course on the EU’s Area of Freedom, Security and Justice: Internal and External Aspects; legal adviser and founding member of de:border | migration justice collective, focusing on strategic litigation in the area of border violence and migration; and founder and coordinator of the SAROBMED: The Search and Rescue Observatory for the Mediterranean, a multi-disciplinary, multi-stakeholder, award-winning consortium documenting and analysing human rights violations at sea occurring during interdiction/rescue operations.
+Professor Moreno-Lax also serves as Co-Chair of The European Law Observatory; as member of the Advisory Board of Equal Rights Beyond Borders; as member of the Steering Committee of the Migration and Law Network; has been Senior Research Associate of the Refugee Law Initiative of the University of London since 2018; and sits in the Editorial Board of the European Journal of Migration and Law.
+As a world-leading expert in EU and international refugee and migration law, she regularly consults for UN agencies, the EU institutions, and other organisations worldwide.
+She has published widely in these areas, including her monograph: Accessing Asylum Europe: Extraterritorial Border Controls and Refugee Rights Under EU Law (Oxford University Press, 2017).

-She has previously held academic positions at the Universities of Oxford and Liverpool and research fellowships at the European University Institute (Fernand Braudel Senior Research Fellowship), the Max Planck Institute for Comparative Public Law and International Law (Senior Research Grantee), and The Hague Academy of International Law (Centre for Studies and Research).
-She has held visiting positions at the Universities of Ghent: European Law Institute (2019), Macquarie Law School (2017), New South Wales: Kaldor Centre for International Refugee Law (2017), Oxford: Refugee Studies Centre (2010-12), and Nijmegen: Centre for Migration Law (2009-10).
-She has published widely in the areas of international and European refugee and migration law, including her monograph: Accessing Asylum Europe: Extraterritorial Border Controls and Refugee Rights Under EU Law (Oxford University Press, 2017).
+Professor Moreno-Lax currently holds a prestigious Ramón y Cajal Senior Fellowship grant (2022-27), awarded by the Spanish government to top scientists, that she is implementing at the University of Barcelona.
+She has held academic appointments at the Universities of Oxford, Liverpool, and Louvain-la-Neuve, and research fellowships at the Jean Monnet Centre of NYU (Global Senior Emile Noël Fellowship, 2024), the European University Institute (Fernand Braudel Senior Research Fellowship, 2021), the Max Planck Institute for Comparative Public Law and International Law (Directors’ Grant, 2018), and The Hague Academy of International Law (Centre for Studies and Research, 2010).
+She has held visiting positions at the Universities of Cagliari (2024), Pompeu Fabra: IBEI (2023), Ghent: European Law Institute (2019), Macquarie Law School (2017), New South Wales: Kaldor Centre for International Refugee Law (2017), Oxford: Refugee Studies Centre (2010-12), and Nijmegen: Centre for Migration Law (2009-10).

 Undergraduate Teaching